SeboLab/vector-robot/README.md

 7. Run `source ~/catkin_ws/devel/setup.bash`
 8. Launch a barebones instance of the Vector node with `roslaunch launch/vector_core.launch`.
 You may also wish to create your own `.launch` files incorporating your custom nodes.
 See [`hello_world.launch`](./launch/hello_world.launch) for an example.

+Note: Ensure you aren't using a VPN before connecting to Vector

 ## Topics

 The `vector_ros` node creates a series of ROS topics for interfacing with the Anki Vector sensors and outputs.
 Each topic is designated to either be read from or written to.
 Please note that this package is currently not feature-complete, particularly for features involving tracking markers and Light Cubes, but feature requests are always appreciated!